anderslarssonvbg/StokabWebApi/README.md

 		"44hg4h-4hy4h4yh-h45yt4h"
 	],
 	"contractPeriodMonths": 12,
-	"noOfFibers": 1, /* "number of wanted fiber pairs (or single fibers depending on product)" */ "asyncAnswerAllowed": true /* "if asychronous answer is ok (might result in an extra charge if manual)" */ }
+	"noOfFibers": 1, /* "Number of wanted fiber pairs (or single fibers depending on product)" */ "asyncAnswerAllowed": true /* "If asychronous answer is ok (might result in an extra charge if manual)" */ }
 ```